Welcome

 4.5 Zoom-to and Fly-to Animations

-This is the feature that makes a Plant Humanities Lab visual narrative different from a normal blog post: links in your prose can control the viewers on the page.
-The text becomes part of the interface.
+This is what sets a Plant Humanities Lab visual narrative apart from a standard blog post: links in your prose can control the viewers on the page.
+A reader clicks a place name and the map flies there; they click a phrase and the image zooms in.
+The text and the visuals work together.

 Three things have to be true for an action link to work: